anshumaanshankar/basketball-research/Answers.md

 4. For model training and validation, we need to ensure the model generalizes well to international players.
 Cross-league validation can help, where data from different leagues are used for training and testing to ensure the model performs well across all datasets.
 Continuing to use Shapley values will help us understand the contribution of each feature and identify if any particular feature behaves differently for international players.

-5. Integrating international player data into the existing model without disrupting its performance on NCAA players requires maintaining separate preprocessing pipelines for NCAA and international data but ensuring the final datasets fed into the model are comparable.
+5. Integrating international player data into the existing model without disrupting its performance on NCAA players requires maintaining separate preprocessing pipelines for NCAA and international data owing to the transformations we apply.
+We must ensure that the final datasets fed into the model are comparable.
 Incrementally introducing international data to the model and monitoring performance metrics can help maintain or improve the model’s accuracy and precision.